Skip to main content

 What is the Plot?

-Let’s start with character arc: what does Suzu want, and what is stopping her from getting that?
+Moving on to Bellewhat does Suzu want, and what is stopping her from getting that?
 We see early on that although Suzu shows interest in connecting with her peers, she feels uncomfortable in group photos and only has a single close friend.
 In short, she feels she does not feel like she belongs.

-The film’s internal conflict comes from Suzu needing to be comfortable with her own skin.
+Moreover, the film’s internal conflict comes from Suzu needing to be comfortable with her own skin.
 The external conflict is between Suzu and the judgment of the world.
 Becoming an online superstar gives Suzu a space to not only get in touch with this part of herself, but also experience something like validation.
 When Suzu senses a wounded heart in The Beast, she naturally feels compelled to try to find a way to help him.
 But of course, she does this at the risk of losing U's love and possibly facing its wrath instead.

 These conflicts play out between two parallel plot lines across two worlds, one set in the world offline and one in the world of U. The former is the core of the story, and the latter is the sort of playground on which Suzu learns to resolve the issues in her offline life.
 These provide Suzu with dual battlegrounds on which she resolves her anxiety and processes her inner life.
 Her mission to find The Beast plays alongside her finding where she fits in the social pyramid of high school.